Code-Institute-Submissions/project-6/README.md

     - added [auth.css](/accounts/static/css/custom/auth.css) form more custom styles in auth templates
 - **Fixes**
   - **[views.py](/accounts/views.py)**
-    - fixed issue with incorrect redirect when user is anthenticaded when vieving `register()`
+    - fixed issue with incorrect redirect when user is authenticated when viewing `register()`
   - fixed issue with `nav` in mobile view.
 The `nav` will always turn white when the `.navbar-toggler` is pressed to avoid hard reading of `nav` content
-  - added more styles accross the page to fix many styles issues
+  - added more styles across the page to fix many styles issues

 #### 1.8

 - **Changelog**
   - **[profile.html](/accounts/templates/profile.html)**
-    - added user information section to dysplay his details
+    - added user information section to display his details
-    - added listing section to dysplay the user's listings (if any) or let user to create one
+    - added listing section to display the user's listings (if any) or let user to create one
   - **[edit_profile.html](/accounts/templates/edit_profile.html)**
     - added functionality for user to edit his `User` model and / or `User Profile`
   - **[_footer.html](/templates/partials/_footer.html)**